bro-academy/binabox-doordoom/README.md

-# Проект курса BroAcademy
+# BroAcademy project

-Первый проект, который осуществляет знакомство с GitHub. Первая половина
+The first project, that carries out acquaintance with GitHub.
+The first half

+Contributor: DoorDoom
+Code reviewer: Zzoysanna